ThreeSixtyGiving/standard/documentation/identifiers.md

   Identifiers are an important part of any dataset.
 They let a computer uniquely identify and refer to specific grants, organisations, transactions and so-on.

-  Whilst a human being may be good at recognising that "Big Lottery Fund", "BLF", and "big-lottery-fund" all refer to the same organisation, computers cannot make this connection unless a unique identifier is provided.
+  Whilst a human being may be good at recognising that “R S P B”, “Royal Society for the Protection of Birds” and “The RSPB” all refer to the same organisation, computers cannot make this connection unless a unique identifier is provided.

 ```